HamzLDN/RemoteDesktop/README.md

 ![alt text](https://github.com/HamzLDN/RemoteDesktop/blob/main/Diagram.png)

+## IMPORTANT!
+Please i do not support any type of malicious activities with my code please use it at your own risk.
 ## Updates
 I have now added the feature where you can control the client with a switch.
 Now you can see the clients mouse mouse when they are streaming.